 Rapid calibration is a vital element within the strategic design research framework.
-This process is implemented during the early phase of research, leveraging an existing database of signals, trends, and insights.
-Its primary purpose is to accelerate the calibration process, fostering alignment and assessing common-ground among stakeholders.
-This ultimately leads to more effective design research and interventions.
+This process is often used during the early phase of research, leveraging an existing database of signals, trends, and insights or directly in the field to make sense of the challenge space in immersion.

 Four lenses into rapid calibration

 - Pilot’s pre-flight check: Rapid calibration is similar to the pilot’s pre-flight check.
 Just as a pilot inspects the aircraft systems, fuel, and weather conditions before takeoff, this process assesses the signals, trends, and insights to ensure the research journey is prepared for any situation.

 - Tuning an orchestra: In an orchestra, each instrument must be tuned to the same standard for the ensemble to produce harmonious music.
 Similarly, rapid calibration ensures that all stakeholders are “tuned” to the same understanding, aligning their perceptions and expectations of the challenge space.

 - Navigating a ship through fog: Rapid calibration helps in navigating the ship (the research process) through foggy waters (uncertainties, gaps in understanding).
 It assists in avoiding hidden rocks (blind spots) and ensures the ship arrives at its destination (goals of the research).